zjosua/Pokemanki/README.md

 Keep motivated to do Anki by catching and training Pokémon to become the very best!

+## Compatibility

+This add-on requires the Qt6 build of Anki version 2.1.50 or later.

 ## How it works

 Pokémanki gives you a Pokémon (or an egg which will hatch into a Pokémon) for each lowest-level deck (deck without